oliora/oliora.github.io/_posts/2023-08-07-Optimizing-auto-vectorized-code.md

 ```
 [Compiler Explorer](https://godbolt.org/z/vczPExob7)

-I've benchmarked `manualVec` for different step size and found that it wins over original auto-vectorized version by a factor of of 1.3-4.
-That's enough optimization for this time.
-I'm pretty sure that this code can be optimized even further, especially if AVX-512 is considered but that's an exercise for another time or person.
+I've benchmarked `manualVec` for different step size and found that it wins over original auto-vectorized version by almost a factor of two and decided to stop there.
+I'm pretty sure that it can be optimized even further with doing in-depth profiling and/or using AVX-512 instructions but that's an exercise for another time or person.

 Please check the next section for graphs and other benchmark results.